 - Cosmopolitan: 200 calories

 - Coolers, ready to drink ‘alco-pop’: 150 calories per serve.

 Low calorie alcoholic drinks

-- Light beer; at 110 calories per standard drink, this is a better option than regular beer, but still has a substantial hit of energy.
+- Light beer: 110 calories per standard drink (1 can or bootle), this is a better option than regular beer, but still has a substantial hit of energy.

 Other ways to drink less calories

-Drink on the rocks; try infused vodkas for flavour without the calories
+- Drink on the rocks: try infused vodkas for flavor without the calories

 Read about the best healthy weight loss drinks